Luis Severino: 2023

 In 2023, Severino was met with struggles and inconsistency.
 Across 19 games (18 starts), he registered a 4–8 record and 6.65 ERA with 79 strikeouts in 89 1/3 innings pitched.
 On September 9, 2023, manager Aaron Boone announced that Severino's season was over after he suffered a high–grade oblique strain in the Yankees' loss against the Milwaukee Brewers the previous day.
 He became a free agent following the season.

 New York Mets

 On December 1, 2023, Severino signed a one-year, $13 million contract with the New York Mets.

 On August 17, 2024, Severino pitched his second career complete game in a 4–0 shutout win over the Miami Marlins.
 It was his first complete game shutout since 2018, and he became the first Mets pitcher to accomplish the feat since Jacob deGrom in 2021.

 Across 32 games for New York, Severino posted an 11–7 record, a 3.91 ERA, and 161 strikeouts in 182 innings pitched.
 He became a free agent after the season.
 The Mets offered Severino a qualifying offer, which he declined.

 Athletics

 On December 6, 2024, Severino signed a three-year, $67 million contract with the Athletics, the largest contract in team history.
+Severino made 29 starts for the Athletics during the 2025 campaign, compiling a 2-6 record and 4.16 ERA with 65 strikeouts across 62 2/3 innings pitched.

+On May 30, 2026, Severino was placed on the injured list due to a right shoulder strain.
+He was transferred to the 60-day injured list on June 21.